Elva Hsiao: 1999–2001: Debut and commercial breakthrough

-For Hsiao's third album, Tomorrow, Virgin/EMI made a push for the mainland Chinese market, capitalizing on the singer's name recognition in the Taiwanese and Hong Kong music markets.
-The album included hip hop influences and faster tempos than Hsiao's previous releases, as well as a song performed in Cantonese.
-Despite a limited schedule of just four concerts and press conferences in China and Hong Kong, the album would still go on to sell 400,000 copies in the mainland in addition to 290,0000 records sold in Taiwan in 2001.
+2002–2005: Increased recognition and venture into acting

 Hsiao's next album, 4U, released in 2002, featured a song that Hsiao wrote the lyrics for.
 She collaborated with English boy band Blue that year on a remake of their song "U Make Me Wanna" for her album Theme Song of Love, Kissing.
 That album featured two songs in which Hsiao contributed to production.
 That same year, Hsiao made her feature film debut in the Hong Kong crime thriller, Infernal Affairs in a minor role as the ex-girlfriend of Tony Leung's character.
 The film was remade in the US as The Departed, which went on to win an Academy Award.

 Hsiao would also lend her voice to the animated film The Butterfly Lovers, based on the classic Chinese fairytale of the same name in 2004.
 Two songs from Hsiao's next album, 5th Avenue, were also featured in soundtracks for a film and a television show.
 The singer's contract with Virgin/EMI ended in 2004 with the release of her greatest hits record Beautiful Episode.
 Despite a light marketing budget banking on Hsiao's public persona, the album sold well, with 400,000 copies moved in mainland China, becoming the biggest selling record for the label that year.